jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_3.rst

                 return True
         return False

-  the test is still green, because I can put two :ref:`if statements` together when one is indented under the other.
-For example
+  the test is still green, because I can put two :ref:`if statements` together when one is indented under the other

   .. code-block:: python